In this article, we walk you through the steps from downloading your theme to installing and activating it on your WordPress site.

 Theme is missing the style.css stylesheet error

-If you’ve come across an error such as stylesheet missing, you’ve most likely selected the wrong package to install.
+If you’ve come across an error such as a stylesheet missing, you’ve most likely selected the wrong package to install.

 It’s an easy fix and all you need to do is make sure you've uploaded the installable WordPress file from your downloads.
 Check the how to download your theme instructions above and learn how to download the installable WordPress file.